-This is when corporate executives started to end the sharing of revenue increases via increased productivity with their workers, including the elimination of corporate pension plans and the destruction of unions.
+This is when corporate executives started to end the sharing of revenue increases via increased productivity with their workers.
+They then started to eliminate corporate pension plans plus the dismantling of its unions.

-It’s my contention that the current Trumpian GOP political players/ candidates have become so addicted to the free flowing spigot of lots of monies from GOP dark money conservative ALEC/ Koch type donors, that GOP members fear being cut off from this drug of choice, than they do from any backlash from voters.
+It appears that the current Trumpian GOP political players/ candidates have become so addicted to the free-flowing spigot of lots of monies from GOP dark money conservative ALEC/ Koch type donors, that GOP members fear being cut off from this drug of choice, almost as much as they dread any backlash from MAGA voters.

 In 2010, this power of ALEC types increased exponentially with the Supreme Court’s favorable ruling in the Citizens United case, allowing corporations to funnel monies, anonymously, with no limits to political campaigns.

 My question is, why aren’t more current media outlets’ attention being shined on how these “dark money (Alec/ Koch/ Federalist Society) rich GOP donors are using their power to keep the president, GOP lawmakers, and those involved in the nomination process of Supreme Court justices on a tight leash?
 These GOP money bag men make it clear, that it doesn’t pay to buck this system.